meng-xu-cs/watspeed-platsec-course/lab4/guide.md

 A Dropbox has been created on LEARN for lab submission.
 To complete this lab,
-please submit the four `.c` source code files of your exploit programs with a `Makefile` You can also submit any scripts, screenshots, or documents that you may deem necessary to show your understanding of the task.
+please submit the four `.c` source code files of your exploit programs with a `Makefile`.
+You can also submit any scripts, screenshots, or documents that you may deem necessary to show your understanding of the task.